WHAT to Eat

 To help with this, we have developed a range of printable .pdf food lists to help you optimise your diet that you can access in our Optimising Nutrition Community platform here.

-If your blood glucose is still elevated, we recommend the Blood Glucose & Fat Loss food list.
-However, if your blood glucose is relatively stable, you can go straight for the Fat Loss food list.
+We recommend the Blood Glucose & Fat Loss food list if your blood glucose is still elevated.
+However, if your blood glucose is relatively stable, you can go straight for the high satiety list.

 We have also created a series of NutriBooster recipe books optimised for a range of goals.
 The table below will help you find the right recipe book for you.
-Click on the name of the book in the table to learn more.
+Click on the name of the book in the table to download a sample of each recipe book and learn more.

 ApproachIdeal for